Boris Johnson orders national lockdown for England | Press and Journal

 The hope is that Covid-19 cases will drop low enough to keep on top of outbreaks at a regional level.

-In a Downing Street press conference, Mr Johnson said “no responsible Prime Minister can ignore” the rising rates of Covid-19 infections as he announced the lockdown.
+At a Downing Street press conference, Mr Johnson said “no responsible Prime Minister can ignore” the rising rates of Covid-19 infections, as he acknowledged that cases had not come down fast enough in the worst affected areas.

+“I’m afraid no responsible Prime Minister can ignore the message of those figures,” he said.

+“We know the cost of these restrictions – the impact on jobs and livelihoods, and people’s mental health.
+No-one wants to be imposing these measures.”

+The Prime Minister thanked people who had been “putting up with” local restrictions.

-He said “we need to be humble in the face of nature”, adding that the virus was spreading even faster than the worst-case scenario envisaged by scientists.
+But he warned: “We’ve got to be humble in the face of nature… the virus is spreading even faster than the reasonable worst case scenario of our scientific advisers.

+“Unless we act, we could see deaths in this country running at several thousand a day – a peak of mortality, alas, bigger than the one we saw in April.”

+The Prime Minister said overrunning of the NHS would be a “medical and moral disaster, beyond the raw loss of life”.

 Pressure has been mounting on Mr Johnson for several weeks, although he is understood to have been persuaded by new data on NHS capacity and figures released on Friday from the Office for National Statistics (ONS) suggesting 580,000 people a week are now contracting the virus.

-Mr Johnson was joined by England’s chief medical officer Professor Chris Whitty and chief scientific adviser Sir Patrick Vallance.
+Mr Johnson was joined at the press briefing by England’s chief medical officer Professor Chris Whitty and chief scientific adviser Sir Patrick Vallance.

-Prof Whitty said inpatient beds were going up “on an exponential curve” and several hospitals already have more people in beds than at the peak earlier in the year.
+Prof Whitty said the filling of inpatient beds was going up “on an exponential curve” and several hospitals already have more people in beds than at the peak earlier in the year.

-Sir Patrick said what was clear from modelling in terms of deaths over the winter “there is potential for this to be twice as bad or more compared to the first wave.”
+Sir Patrick said it was clear from modelling that in terms of deaths over the winter “there is potential for this to be twice as bad or more compared to the first wave.”

-In terms of hospital admissions across England, over the next six weeks into early December, they would exceed the number of hospitalisations seen during the peak of the first wave, he said.
+In terms of hospital admissions across England over the next six weeks, they would exceed the number of hospitalisations seen during the peak of the first wave, he added.

-He added that it was a “very grim picture” of what would happen without further action.
+Sir Patrick said it was a “very grim picture” of what would happen without further action but “four weeks with a really good reduction of R would make a big difference”.

+In a show of optimism, Mr Johnson said he believed things would be different by next spring.

+He said “rapid turnaround” tests will also be used to reduce the prevalence of the virus, and tests of “whole cities” and will be rolled out within days.